 With summer – and hurricane season – fast approaching, many community association boards are asking themselves the age-old question: “Are we prepared to weather a storm?”
-If your association is having a difficult time coming up with an answer, a good place to start is by assessing your existing insurance policies to verify that your community is adequately insured.
+If your association is having a difficult time coming up with an answer, a good place to start is by looking at your existing insurance policies to make sure your community has the right coverage.

 Homeowners can also sue the board for not having the correct insurance in place.
 “It’s important to have an accurate value of the building on the policy," said Pamela Malfavon, director, FirstService Financial, the banking and insurance affiliate of FirstService Residential.
 "The association can be penalized for being under-insured.”